yhatt/jsx-slack/README.md

 ### Links

-jsx-slack will not recognize URL-like as hyperlink.
+jsx-slack will not recognize URL-like string as hyperlink.
 You should use `<a href="">` if you want using a link.

 For example, `<a href="https://example.com/">Link</a>` will be converted to `<https://example.com/|Link>`, and rendered as like as "[Link](https://example.com)".